 The Body Shop and ECPAT International believe that a key step towards stopping this modern-day slave trade is to raise public support and participation, which, in turn, encourages governments to take action and effect change.

-You have read this article share the love with the title Anti-Slavery Day Monday 18th October.
-You can bookmark this page URL http://oscarthemaori.blogspot.com/2010/10/anti-slavery-day-monday-18th-october.html.
+with the title Anti-Slavery Day Monday 18th October.
+You can bookmark this page URL https://oscarthemaori.blogspot.com/2010/10/anti-slavery-day-monday-18th-october.html.
 Thanks!